Accelerate your team’s ability to write maintainable, well-tested React and Redux.

 Developers who are new to React and Redux will eventually figure out the patterns and practices that lead to testable apps that are easy to extend, and the gotchas that prevent that.
 But why waste your most precious resource - engineer’s time - figuring this out from first principles - and creating tech debt along the way?

 Get your team productive, faster, with this focused, practical training.
-Participants won’t be learning dry theory.
-They will get practice the concepts they’re learning along the way in a series of hands-on exercises that cement the ideas into practical techniques and tips.
+Participants won’t be learning dry theory - they will have opportunities throughout the workshop to apply the concepts they’re learning in a series of hands-on exercises that cement the ideas into practical techniques and tips.

 Gain the benefit of decades of experience

-I’ve spent over a decade teaching engineers a practical, pragmatic approach to writing well-tested, maintainable code.
-I’ve run workshops at conferences around the world teaching agile engineering practices, published articles, and created Open Source libraries that enable test automation.
+My passion is maintainable codebases that enable teams to move fast.
+I’ve spent over a decade coaching engineers on practical, pragmatic techniques for writing well-tested, maintainable code.
+I’ve run workshops teaching agile engineering practices at conferences both in the US and internationally, published articles, and created Open Source libraries that enable test automation.

-I’ve also built multiple production applications using React and Redux, honing an approach that enables teams to build high-quality apps fast.
+Building numerous production applications using React and Redux has allowed me to hone an approach that enable teams to build high-quality apps, fast.

 Don’t just take my word for it